vibhayadav1/dosa_sambar_company/docker/README.md

 From within the docker_sandbox_local directory run `docker-compose up -d`.

-You can use the following URLs to access AEM:
+This will start the docker instance in a detached state You can use the following URLs to access AEM:

 - Author: http://author.dev